Using Uncertainty Quantification to Characterize and Improve Out-of-Domain Learning for PDEs

 where $\rmW_m$ and $\rmW_k$ denote the last-layer weights corresponding to $m$-th and $k$-th prediction heads, respectively, $\hat{u}_m^{(i)}$ denotes the prediction from $m$-th output head for the $i$-th training example, and $u^{(i)}$ denotes the corresponding ground truth.
 The first term in \cref{eq:optimization} is the relative $L_2$ loss standard in NO training.
 We add the regularizing second term to encourage diversity in the last-layer weights corresponding to the different head.
 The hyperparameter $\lambda_\diverse$ controls the strength of the diversity regularization relative to the prediction loss.
 A naive selection procedure for $\lambda_\diverse$ using only in-domain validation MSE selects an unconstrained model with no diversity penalty.
 Instead, we select the maximum regularization strength $\lambda_\diverse$ that achieves an in-domain validation MSE within 10\% of the identified best in-domain validation MSE.
 10\% is an arbitrary tolerance that denotes the \% accuracy the practitioner is willing to forego to achieve better OOD UQ.
 This procedure trades off in-domain prediction errors for higher diversity that is useful for OOD UQ.
-See \cref{subsec:diversity_reg_app} for ablations with regularizations for ensemble NNs that directly diversify the predictions~\citep{bourel2020boosting,zhang2020diversified}.
+See \cref{subsec:diversity_reg_app} for a hyperparameter study on the diversity regularization strength $\lambda_{\text{diverse}}$; uncertainty metrics monotonically improve with higher $\lambda_{\text{diverse}}$. \cref{subsec:diversity_reg_app} also includes ablations with regularizations for ensemble NNs that directly diversify the predictions~\citep{bourel2020boosting,zhang2020diversified}.

 We detail how to use uncertainty estimates for NOs, e.g., \method, within the \probconserv framework~\citep{hansen2023learning} to improve OOD performance and incorporate physical constraints known to be satisfied by the PDEs we consider.